The Power Center: How A Moderate Wields Big Influence In A Polarized Senate

 She's literally caught in the middle.
 In northern Maine, Trump won by 11 points.
 In southern Maine, Hillary Clinton won by 14 points.
 She acutely hears both sides of the fight right within her home state.

-Collins grew up in the small northern town of Caribou, where both her parents served as mayor and where her family has operated a lumber business since the 19th Century.
+Collins grew up in the small northern town of Caribou, where both her parents served as mayor and where her family has operated a lumber business since the 19th century.
 Her father went on to serve in both houses of the state legislature.

 "I understand, coming from northern Maine, that Donald Trump's message really resonated with people who had lost their jobs due to poorly negotiated trade deals and are feeling disenfranchised, and are feeling that they've been left behind," said Collins.
 "And in the more prosperous southern part of the state, which is more diverse ethnically, I understand the concerns that people have about refugees, for example, and minority populations that have come into our state."